ds-elections/state-forecasting-alpha/LME/LME_Test.md

     ## [1] 1711.298

 ME2 above was slightly different in that its two intercept terms were such that it contained an intercept varying among recipe and replicate.
 This model is very similar, but the second intercept term accounts for specific replicate values within each recipe.
 In other words, a unique intercept is being fit based on 2 factors: 1) specific recipes and 2) the replicate values within these recipes rather than just replicate values in general.
 This model is slightly less of a fit model than Basic\_ME2 as it contains a higher AIC.
-The AIC model just measures how effective of a model Basic\_ME3 is relative to other potential fixe effect models dealing with the data.
+The AIC model just measures how effective of a model Basic\_ME3 is relative to other potential fixed effect models dealing with the data.
 The AIC will probably never be 0 or close to it, but the goal is to keep it as low as possible.

 ### Model 5: Varying Slope (and Random Intercept)